 - Chip Time (Not Gun Time): Does the Boston Marathon go by gun time or chip time?
 Qualifying times are based on the official submitted chip time.
 All qualifying times are subject to verification.
 Boston qualifying times need to be verified before a runner is officially entered into the race.

 - No Guaranteed Entry.
 Due to field size limitations, running a Boston Marathon qualifying time does not guarantee entry into the race.
-A qualifying time simply allows the runner to submit registration for the race.
+A qualifying time allows the runner to submit registration for the race.

-Make sure you double and triple check the rules book to confirm if and when they have rule changes.
+Ensure you double and triple check the rules book to confirm if and when they have rule changes.

-Reach out to B.A.A. if and when you have any questions.
+Reach out to B.A.A.
+If and when you have any questions.

 Create complete certainty with the stuff you can control.